Anandamide: The path to natural happiness

 Cannabinoids and anandamide: A complex relationship

-How to increase anandamide levels naturally?
+How to naturally increase anandamide levels?

 - Physical exercise : Endurance exercise, such as running, increases anandamide levels, causing a "runner's high" similar to a feeling of happiness.